Portable Water Storage Containers

 The dispenser for the military water can needs to be purchased separately, but it’s an extremely useful accessory.

+The canister’s wide opening makes it very easy to quickly fill it up with water.
 The large cap, the strap, the pouring spout and the breather cap are injection-moulded and fabricated from low-density polyethylene.
 The screw-cap is locked in the tightened position by means of a tab on the cap and strap assembly.
 Superimposed on the large cap is the small pouring spout, with its own cap, as well as the small breather cap assembly.

 Here is a side by side shot of the Scepter and LCI water cans.